AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-users-on-other-consoles-not-provisioning.md

 ---
-title: "Users: Users are not correctly provisioned on the Adobe Admin Console"
+title: 'Users: Users are not correctly provisioned on the Adobe Admin Console'
-description: "If a user already exists on an Adobe Admin Console, and is then auto-provisioned to a Console that includes Workfront, that user is not correctly provisioned to the new Console."
+description: If a user already exists on an Adobe Admin Console, and is then auto-provisioned to a Console that includes Workfront, that user is not correctly provisioned to the new Console.
 hidefromtoc: yes
 feature: People Teams and Groups
+exl-id: 790d34a7-ac16-453c-ade9-3583aca5d3d3
 ---
 # Users: Users are not correctly provisioned on the Adobe Admin Console

 >[!NOTE]